awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 ### Auto Scaling Group with Load Balancer and Multiple Properties<a name="aws-properties-as-group--examples--Auto_Scaling_Group_with_Load_Balancer_and_Multiple_Properties"></a>

-The following example attaches an Elastic Load Balancing load balancer to an Auto Scaling group named `myASGroup`\.
+The following example attaches an Elastic Load Balancing load balancer to an Auto Scaling group named `myASG`\.
 It enables two group metrics using the `MetricsCollection` property and creates tags using the `Tags` property\.
 The first tag, `Environment`=`Production`, is assigned to the Auto Scaling group and to any EC2 instances launched as part of the Auto Scaling group\.
 The second tag, `Purpose`=`WebServerGroup`, is assigned only to the Auto Scaling group itself\.

 It also specifies the launch configuration that the Auto Scaling group uses to launch EC2 instances\.
 The `AvailabilityZones` property specifies the Availability Zones where the Auto Scaling group's instances will be created\.
 The [Fn::GetAZs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getavailabilityzones.html) function call \{ "Fn::GetAZs" : "" \} specifies all Availability Zones for the region in which the stack is created\.
 Amazon EC2 Auto Scaling can scale the number of instances in the group at a minimum of 1 instance and a maximum of 4 based on the values for `MinSize` and `MaxSize`\.